giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Now we have an NGINX pod which serves the content of our EBS volume.

-## Expanding Persistent Volume Claims
+## Increasing storage capacity of a volume

 Starting with Kubernetes v1.16, CSI volumes can be expanded by simply editing the claim (the `PersistentVolumeClaim` resource) and requesting a larger size.
 This will trigger an update of the associated `PersistentVolume` resource and the underlying EBS volume.